Japanese Text Formatting Rules | Punctuation, Symbols, and Best Practices

 - Create a style guide: When writing as a team, documenting formatting rules prevents quality inconsistencies.
 Even a simple 10-item list covering basics like "use half-width numbers" and "use two consecutive ellipsis marks" makes a significant difference.

-- Use regex for batch checking: Text editor regex searches can detect full-width numbers, full-width spaces, and full-width brackets in one pass, dramatically improving proofreading accuracy.
+- Use regex for inconsistency detection: Text editor regex searches can detect formatting inconsistencies in one pass.
+Here are commonly used patterns:

 - Use text-to-speech for proofreading: Listening to text read aloud by OS accessibility features (VoiceOver on macOS, Narrator on Windows) helps catch unnatural punctuation placement and rhythm issues, especially in long documents.